iZettle/api-documentation/pusher-api/pusher-api-tutorial-overview.md

 # Webhook event subscriptions
 Using the Zetle Go pusher API, you can subscribe to webhook events toward other Zettle Go APIs, such as the purchase API.
-With webhook event subscriptions, you will be updated of those events that happen on your Zettle Go instead of pulling information from other Zettle Go APIs.
+With webhook event subscriptions, you will be immediately updated of those events that happen on your Zettle Go instead of pulling information from other Zettle Go APIs.

 * [Understand how webhook events work](#understand-how-webhook-events-work)
     * [Payloads](#payloads)